Reehansz/GraphMate/README.md

 ## Acknowledgments

-- Special thanks to Pranav Sridhar, Rehaan Shaweez and Neelalohit  who have helped to make GraphMate .
+- Special thanks to Pranav Sridhar, Pritham and Neelalohit  who have helped to make GraphMate .

 ---